 Send inquiry to [email protected] and we will contact you shortly.

-We've performed a series of TPC based tests (TPC-R and TPC-C) which showed interesting results and highlighted some practical tips and tricks related to configuration parameters and hardware settings.
-One of the tests was creating and testing the performance of 1 Terabyte Firebird database.
+We've done some tests based on TPC standards (TPC-R and TPC-C) that gave us some interesting results and some useful tips and tricks about how to set up and use your hardware better.
+One of the tests was to make and test a 1.7 Terabyte Firebird database.

-"Using their own tools and approaches, IBSurgeon analyzed our database structure and predictive dialer applications in use and came up with a plan of action on how to optimize our database services.
-In no time our dialer system was literally "flying".
-Users reported 300 per cent increase in application response time and the database became stable and reliable.
-We were amazed how IBSurgeon got our system to work at speeds we never imagined it is capable of."
+"They used their own tools and methods to look at our database structure and our dialer software and came up with a plan to make our database services better.
+In no time, our dialer system was super fast.
+Users said it was 300 per cent faster and the database was stable and reliable.
+We couldn't believe how IBSurgeon made our system run so fast."

-Our customers run real-world databases up to 4 Terabytes which we helped to tune.
-You can be next in this list.
+Our customers have real-world databases up to 4 Terabytes that we helped to tune.
+You can be one of them.